Canardoux/flutter_sound/doc/README.md

 -------------

+## We need help

 &tau; is a fundamental building block needed by almost every mobile project.

 I'm looking to make &tau; the go to project for mobile Audio with support for various platforms and various OS.

-&tau; is a large and complex project which requires me to maintain multiple hardware platforms and test environments.
+&tau; is a large and complex project which requires  to maintain multiple hardware platforms and test environments.

 I greatly appreciate any contributions to the project which can be as simple as providing feedback on the API or documentation.